samnaveenkumaroff/PVector-experiments/Chidori_Thegame/README.md

 ## ✨ Credits

 * Designed and programmed by Sam Naveenkumar V
-* Inspired by Naruto’s iconic Chidori technique
+* Inspired by Saskae’s iconic Chidori technique
 * Built with love using Processing and `PVector`

 ---